-Program Co-ordinator: Dr. A. Simms, Department of Geography
+Program Coordinator: Dr. É. Simms, Department of Geography

 The Diploma in Geographic Information Sciences is of interest to students from a broad range of backgrounds.
-It is a valuable complement to social and natural sciences programs such as anthropology, biology, computer sciences, earth sciences, history, economics, engineering, health and medicine, physical oceanography, environmental sciences and environmental studies.
-The fields of remote sensing, geographic information systems (GIS) and cartography provide the most effective methods of gathering, managing, analysing and representing geographic information.
-Remote sensing images provide a resourceful information to observe and study the cultural and physical landscapes.
-Examples of remote sensing applications include the monitoring of spatial changes, environmental quality evaluation, natural resources exploration, assessment and monitoring, and archaeological site assessment.
-Geographic information systems enable the compilation, organization and processing of spatial (maps) and non-spatial (text, statistics, graphs) data.
-Socio-economic, political and environmental management decision-making is supported by the results of GIS analyses and modelling.
-Cartography involves the compilation, organization and visual representation of spatial information.
+It is a valuable complement to social and natural sciences programs such as anthropology, biology, computer sciences, earth sciences, history, economics, engineering, health and medicine, physical oceanography, environmental sciences, and environmental studies.
+The fields of remote sensing, geographic information systems (GIS), and cartography provide the most effective methods of gathering, managing, analyzing, and representing geographic information.
+Remote sensing images provide resourceful information to observe and study cultural and physical landscapes.
+Examples of remote sensing applications include the monitoring of spatial changes, environmental quality evaluation, natural resource exploration, assessment and monitoring, and archaeological site assessment.
+Geographic information systems enable the compilation, organization, and processing of spatial (maps) and nonspatial (text statistics, graphs) data.
+Socio-economic, political, and environmental management decision-making is supported by the results of GIS analyses and modeling.
+Cartography involves the compilation, organization, and visual representation of spatial information.
 A variety of geographical information can effectively be communicated through cartography.

-Admission to the Diploma in Geographical Information Sciences is limited and competitive.
-Students are advised to notify the program co-ordinator of their intention to apply for admission into this program.
+Admission to the Diploma is Geographical Information Sciences is limited and competitive.
 Students who wish to enter this program must apply through the Office of the Registrar by April 1 for Fall semester registration and by October 15 for Winter semester registration.
-The formal application is available at www.mun.ca/arts/programs/undergraduate/diplomas/ or from the Office of the Registrar.
+The formal application is available at www.mun.ca/hss/programs/undergraduate/diplomas/ or from the Office of the Registrar.

-To be considered for admission to the Diploma in Geographic Information Sciences, students will normally have completed 24 credit hours, including the courses listed in 1., 2., and 3., with an overall average of at least 65%.
+To be considered for admission to the Diploma in Geographic Information Sciences, students will normally have completed 24 credit hours, including the courses listed below, with an overall average of at least 65%.

 Geography 1050 or one 1000-level course in applicant's Bachelor's Major program.